easywebhub/easywebhub-com/content/how-to-add-content-of-websites.md

 ### What administrators could do with Content
   + Add, edit, delete pages of websites
-  + Add Category, Tags of websites if Developers allow
+  + Add Category, Tags of websites
   + Modify content of menu, footer, global
+  + Config the display Content form clearly

-### Content is files in Content and Meta tabs
+### Content has displayed in

 ###### 1. Content form: for Administrators
    + the simple form which help adding, modified or deleted content easily